 Extra or Lush Greenery

 You might have a green thumb.
 But sewage is an excellent fertilizer.
-So if there’s a leak in your main sewer line, the surrounding soil will have extra nutrients giving that area an extra green appearance.
+So if there’s a leak in your sewer line, the surrounding soil will have extra nutrients giving that area an extra green appearance.

 Lawn or Paver Indentations

-A broken sewer line can cause an indentation in your lawn or pavers due to consistently saturated soil.
+A broken sewer pipe line can cause an indentation in your lawn or pavers due to consistently saturated soil.